JaredSipesBioE/Sipes-2025-Spatial-Transcriptome-Fallopian-Tube/README.md

 * **/stat_analysis** - a file containing excel files with results of statistical analyses performed by a collaborator
 * **/pictures** - figures generated on Biorender needed for creating some figures
 * **/IHC_analysis** - contains excel document with the results of IHC analysis performed by Pathologist Dr. Rashna Madan, needed for generating some figures
+* **/GO_analysis** - contains files needed for generating GO plots
+  * /Source Files - contains source files used to generate GO files
+  * /All_GO - contains results of GO analysis when condiering all data
+  * /Discovery_GO - results of GO analysis using only the discovery cohort
+  * /Validation_Go - results of GO analysis using only the validation cohort